Trump-backed US Rep. Alex Mooney wins W.Va. GOP primary

 Miller will vie for her third term in the House in the fall against Democrat Lacy Watson, who was unopposed in the Democratic primary.
 Watson, of Bluefield, lost in the 2020 Democratic primary in the former 3rd District.

-In the rural, geographically vast 3rd Congressional District, Republican U.S. Rep. Adrian Smith faces a challenger but is expected to win his party’s nomination.
-Two Democrats are vying for their party’s nomination within the district, which is overwhelmingly Republican.

-In West Virginia’s 2nd Congressional District, where Mooney secured the Republican nomination, openly gay former Morgantown city councilor Barry Wendell is competing against security operations manager Angela Dwyer in the Democratic primary.

 Mooney enters the general election as a heavy favorite to win.
-West Virginia hasn’t elected a Democrat to Congress since 2008.
+West Virginia hasn’t elected a Democrat to the House since 2012.

 Associated Press writer Grant Schulte in Omaha, Nebraska, contributed to this report.